jsfeehan/pyLaserPulse/README.rst

 =============
 Documentation
 =============
-Documentation is still in progress, but the docstrings are detailed and there are example scripts which show how to model active and passive fibre systems and give a general overview of how to use pyLaserPulse (see pyLaserPulse/examples).
+Documentation is still in progress, but a preliminary module reference can be found 'here <pylaserpulse.readthedocs.io>'.
+The docstrings are detailed and can be accessed in the usual way (``help(pyLaserPulse.grid.grid)``, for example).
+There are also example scripts which show how to model active and passive fibre systems and give a general overview of how to use pyLaserPulse (see pyLaserPulse/examples).

 A lot of work has gone into debugging and finding 'gotchas', but these will spring up from time to time.
 If you have questions, comments, a bug to report, or suggestions for improvement, please get in touch via pylaserpulse@outlook.com.